watson-developer-cloud/assistant-simple/README.md

 1. In the project root directory, open the `manifest.yml` file:

   * In the `applications` section of the `manifest.yml` file, change the `name` value to a unique name for your version of the demo app.
-  * In the `services` section, specify the name of the Watson Assistant service instance you created for the demo app.
+  * In the `services` section, specify the name of the Conversation service instance you created for the demo app.
 If you do not remember the service name, use the `cf services` command to list all services you have created.

   The following example shows a modified `manifest.yml` file: